Best App Icon Examples to Inspire You

 A mascot app icon is a great way to build a connection with your target audience and give your design “more personality.”
 Of course, a mascot would ideally be present in your logo as well, which will help you build brand awareness.

-Aside from being one of the most popular mobile games, this is also one of the most unique and best app icons.
+Aside from being one of the most popular mobile games, this is also one of the most unique and best app icon designs.

 This game (incidentally one of my favorites) uses game characters as icons, adding fun details.
 It's also a good example of using different variations, since the iOS and Android icons are different.